isomerpages/moe-rosyth/_contact-us/School Canteen Application.md

 description: ""
 variant: markdown
 ---
-We do not have any vacancies at the moment.
+We do not have vacancies at the moment.
 Thank you.

 ### Application Procedure